charlypoirier/conway-rs/README.md

-# conway-rs
-Conway's game of life in Rust
+# Conway's game of life